 - RIP to Linda’s basket.
 She was gonna put toilet paper in there!
 Ah, dreams.

-- While the Belchers’ poverty can be a sore spot, the degree of how outdated or broken their home technology is always makes me laugh.
+- While the Belchers’ poverty can be a sore spot for may, the degree of how outdated or broken their home technology is always makes me laugh.
 Bob on the printer: “The toner’s low.
 It’s always low.
-I’ve maybe never changed the tone.
+I’ve maybe never changed the toner.
 I just shook it again.”

 - “Remember that Wooly Neptune mushroom I had years ago?”
 “I’m gonna lie and say yes.”
 Linda knows the secrets to a successful marriage.